Arun Shridhar Vaidya: Post-Independence

 In September 1948, Vaidya was involved in Operation Polo as a member of the ad hoc armoured force organised from the Armoured Corps Centre and School.
 The force captured the Daulatabad Fort, the Ellora Caves area and Parbhani.
 In 1958, he was selected to attend the Defence Services Staff College, Wellington, having secured a competitive vacancy.
 He was subsequently appointed brigade major of the 70 Infantry Brigade.
 He served in this appointment in Ladakh during the Sino-Indian War in 1962.

-1965 Indo-Pak war
+1965 Indo-Pakistani war

 Vaidya was promoted lieutenant-colonel on 10 June 1965, shortly before war broke out between India and Pakistan that year.
 He was in command of the Deccan Horse.
 During the time, he was instrumental in saving the Command Trucks and fleeing Divisional Headquarters through his tanks through an encirclement by Pakistan Army's 6th Armoured Division at the Battle of Chawinda which resulted in destruction of Pakistan's 1st Armoured Division and heavy loss of Pakistani lives.
 70 tanks were destroyed of which 38 tanks were decimated by the Deccan Horse.
 The regiment won 22 gallantry awards and Vaidya as the Commandant was awarded India's second highest military decoration, the Maha Vir Chakra (MVC).
 He was awarded the MVC in an investiture ceremony at the Rashtrapati Bhavan by the President of India Sarvepalli Radhakrishnan on 21 April 1966.